 The key factor separating geniuses from the merely accomplished is not a divine spark.
 It's not IQ, a generally bad predictor of success, even in realms like chess.
 Instead, it's deliberate practice.
 Top performers spend more hours (many more hours) rigorously practicing their craft." - David Brooks

-In case you haven’t heard, live streaming video is all the rage in the online marketing world right now.
+In case you haven’t heard, live streaming is where it's at.

-How to Get Better at Anything, Even Live Video
+How to Get Better at Anything, Even Live Streaming

 You’ve probably already heard it takes ten thousand hours to become an expert at something.
 Right?

 What if I told you that wasn’t exactly the entire truth?